Sings the Songs of Andrew Lloyd Webber

 Sings the Songs of Andrew Lloyd Webber is a studio album by Shirley Bassey, released in 1993.

 This album saw Bassey briefly return to her old label EMI (which also owns her United Artists recordings); the album was issued by EMI on the Music For Pleasure Premier label.
 All songs on this album were composed by Andrew Lloyd Webber.
-This is the first, and to date the only Songbook album that Bassey has recorded and released.
-In her early recording career she had recorded many songs from the Great American Songbook, but unlike Frank Sinatra, Ella Fitzgerald, and many other artists, she had never recorded a complete album of songs by one composer.
-The songs on the album are all taken from the popular musicals of Andrew Lloyd Webber, that he wrote with various lyricists.
-The oldest song found on the album is from the 1971 musical Jesus Christ Superstar which originally opened on Broadway in October of that year.
-Bringing it up to date the album also includes two songs from Sunset Boulevard which had recently premiered on July 12, 1993 in London's West End.
+This is the first, and to date, the only Songbook album that Bassey has recorded and released.
+In her early recording career she had recorded many songs from the Great American Songbook, but unlike Frank Sinatra, Ella Fitzgerald, and many other artists, she had never recorded a complete album of songs by only one composer.
+The songs on the album are all taken from the popular musicals of Andrew Lloyd Webber that he wrote with various lyricists.
+The oldest song found on the album is from the 1971 musical Jesus Christ Superstar, which originally opened on Broadway in October of that year.
+Bringing it up to date, the album also includes two songs from Sunset Boulevard, which had recently premiered on July 12, 1993, in London's West End.

-Four songs had previously been recorded by Bassey: "I Don't Know How To Love Him" in 1972 for the album And I Love You So, "Don't Cry for Me Argentina" in 1978 for the album The Magic Is You, "Memory" in 1984 for the B-side of the European single "That's Right" and "All I Ask of You" in 1991 for the album Keep the Music Playing.
+Four songs had previously been recorded by Bassey: "I Don't Know How To Love Him" in 1972 for the album And I Love You So, "Don't Cry for Me Argentina" in 1978 for the album The Magic Is You, "Memory" in 1984 for the B-side of the European single "That's Right", and "All I Ask of You" in 1991 for the album Keep the Music Playing.
 Several TV performances and interviews were made by Bassey to promote this album.
-The album entered the UK Albums Chart on December 4, 1993 and peaked at No. 34.
+The album entered the UK Albums Chart on December 4, 1993, and peaked at No. 34.